symfony/symfony-docs/book/templating.rst

     Hello <?php echo $view->escape($name) ?>

-By default, the ``escape()`` method assumes that the variable is being rendered within a HTML context (and thus the variable is escaped to be safe for HTML).
+By default, the ``escape()`` method assumes that the variable is being rendered within an HTML context (and thus the variable is escaped to be safe for HTML).
 The second argument lets you change the context.
 For example, to output something in a JavaScript string, use the ``js`` context: